coohleencoombes/tfcb-homework02/Homework02.md

 _Did you hit any points of frustration, and if so, how could we improve the material to avoid that frustration?_

+_Points of frustration:_
+My points of frustration were learning to put an output of a command into a file and also piping commands-- overall, _03-redirection_ was the hardest section for me to get through.
+It was frustrating because it was hard to keep track of all the outputs and all the files, and where I needed to pipe commands.
+What I think could be helpful is including video tutorials, if they exist, at the end of each section so that there are examples that people can refer to when hitting a roadblock.

 ## Problem 1

 **20 points**